Byzantine–Moorish wars: Pacification of Africa under Solomon and the First Moorish insurrection (534-543)

-General Solomon, the former lieutenant of Belisarius who was energetic, competent and courageous general, became the new governor.
-He faced a Moorish insurrection and a mutiny in an army led by Stotzas.
-The situation in Africa was so precarious that Justinian conceded to him the civil and military powers that were traditionally divided under the Roman administrative system since Diocletian.
-He became both magister militum and praetorian prefect.
+General Solomon, the former lieutenant of Belisarius who was an energetic, competent and courageous general, became the new governor.
+He faced a Moorish (Berber) insurrection and a mutiny in an army led by Stotzas.
+The situation in Africa was so precarious that Justinian bestowed on him the civil and military powers that were traditionally divided under the Roman administrative system since Diocletian.
+He thus became both the magister militum and praetorian prefect.

 Solomon was unable to enforce the Emperor's expulsion decrees.
-Shortly after his appointment, certain Moorish tribes, including those of Iaudas and Cusina, revolted and began to ravage the territory, no doubt inspired by the fact of Belisarius's departure.
-It seemed that the Romans did not have the same vision of the ritual of submission that the Moors concluded with Belisarius.
-For the Roman historian Procopius, the Moors did not revolt for no reason.
-Procopius had the same prejudice as other Romans of his time.
-The Moors were considered barbarians like anybody else who were not Greek or Roman.
-He didn't dwell on trying to understand them; they had no reason to revolt, because they had declared themselves slaves.
-For the Moors, this ritual nevertheless represented the recognition of their right to reside in the territories they occupied, also, the promise of food.
-There will be mention, by the Moors, in their negotiation with Rome, that they were mistreated by the Roman power despite past engagements with Belisarius.
+Shortly after his appointment, certain Berber kingdoms and tribes, including the Kingdom of the Aurès led by Yabdas and the Mastraciani tribe of Cusina, revolted and began to ravage the territory, no doubt inspired by the fact of Belisarius's departure.The Berbers became bellicose primarily in response to Byzantine pressure and shifting power dynamics.
+Initially, their actions were defensive, aimed at preserving territorial gains made during the Vandal period and securing recognition from the new Byzantine authorities.
+After 544, military successes and the arrival of powerful allies such as the Laguatan emboldened them to pursue more ambitious political goals.
+Leaders like Antalas oscillated between seeking renewed accommodation with Byzantium and attempting to establish autonomous rule.

 In 536, the general's campaigns partially subdued the Moors.
 Pensions were paid to Moorish chiefs that resulted in them and their peoples not being expelled from their territories.
-Despite decisive victories in the Battle of Mammes and the Battle of Bourgaon in 535, the Moorish forces remained relatively intact.
+Following decisive victories in the Battle of Mammes and the Battle of Bourgaon in 535, the emperor regarded peace as established.